-- 1 Rotate fan to check for binding. - 2 Inspect all factory- and field-installed wiring for loose connections. - 3 After evacuation is complete, open the liquid line and suction line service valve stems to release the refrigerant charge (contained in outdoor unit) into the system. - 4 Replace the stem caps and tighten to the value listed in table 3. - 5 Check voltage supply at the disconnect switch.
+- 1 Rotate fan to check for binding. - 2 Inspect all factory- and field-installed wiring for loose connections. - 3 After evacuation is complete, open the liquid line and vapor line service valve stems to release the refrigerant charge (contained in outdoor unit) into the system. - 4 Replace the stem caps and tighten to the value listed in table 2. - 5 Check voltage supply at the disconnect switch.
 The voltage must be within the range listed on the unit's nameplate.
-If not, do not start the equipment until you have consulted with the power company and the voltage condition has been corrected. - 6 Connect manifold gauge set for testing and charging using figure 10 as a guideline. - 7 Set the thermostat for a cooling demand.
+If not, do not start the equipment until you have consulted with the power company and the voltage condition has been corrected. - 6 Connect manifold gauge set for testing and charging. - 7 Set the thermostat for a cooling demand.
 Turn on power to the indoor indoor unit and close the outdoor unit disconnect switch to start the unit. - 8 Recheck voltage while the unit is running.
-Power must be within range shown on the unit nameplate. - 9 Check system for sufficient refrigerate using the procedures outlined in under System Refrigerant.
+Power must be within range shown on the unit nameplate. - 9 Check system for sufficient refrigerant using the procedures outlined under Checking Refrigerant Charge.